How Much Does It Cost to Start a Farm? Full Cost Breakdown

 Livestock Farms

-Livestock farms require healthy animals and robust infrastructure:
+Livestock farms need healthy animals and solid shelters.
+Common expenses include:

 Item Cost Estimate